 In 1916, the United States acquired a parcel of approximately one acre in Sheep Ranch, California, for the benefit of Mewuk2 Indians living in that area of Calaveras County.
 The land became the Sheep Ranch Rancheria (Rancheria).
 The lone Indian residing on the Rancheria in 1935, Jeff Davis, was allowed to vote on whether to accept the Indian Reorganization Act (IRA).
 An Indian residing on the Rancheria in 1967, Mabel Hodge Dixie, was identified as the distributee of the Rancheria assets.
-Mabel's son, Yakima Dixie (Mr. Dixie), has been the
+Mabel's son, Yakima Dixie (Mr. Dixie), has been the only Indian resident of the Rancheria since Mabel's death.
+Mr. Dixie purported to enroll Silvia Burley (Ms. Burley) and her family (Burley Family)3 in the Tribe in 1998.
+Since 1999, Mr. Dixie and Ms. Burley have competed for control of the Tribe, which has resulted in protracted litigation.
+In 2010, IBIA referred to AS-IA a claim by Ms. Burley that "effectively implicate[d] a tribal enrollment dispute."4 In 2011, the AS-IA issued a decision stating that the Tribe had five members and was governed by a General Council comprising the adults among those five members.
+In 2013, the District Court vacated and remanded the AS-IA's decision, directing AS-IA to "determine whether the [Tribe's] membership had been properly limited" to just Mr. Dixie and the Burley family,5 and ensure that the tribal government consists of "valid representatives of the [tribe] as a whole."6

 1 See CVMT v.
 Pacific Regional Director, BIA, 51 IBIA 103 (IBIA 2010); California Valley Miwok Tribe v.
 United States, 424 F. Supp.
 2d 197 (D.D.C.
-2006) ("CVMT I"); California Valley Miwok Tribe v.
+2006) ("CVMT P"); California Valley Miwok Tribe v.
 United States, 515 F.3d 1262 (D.C.
 Cir.
-2008) ("CVMT II"); California Valley Miwok Tribe v.
+2008) ("CVMT IP"); California Valley Miwok Tribe v.
 Jewell, 5 F. Supp.
 3d 86 (D.D.C.
-2013) ("CVMT II").
+2013) ("CVMT III").